j450h1/NHL_Goals_Per_Team_Visualisation/README.md

 3. Import the csv file into R and clean it up.

-4. Export the dataframe into a csv file called NHL_clean.csv

-5. Import the csv and create a visualisation to show total goals per team 2014-2015 Season to Date.
+4. Use ggplot2 to create an appropriate visualisation to show total goals per team 2014-2015 Season to Date.